GeoSURGE: Geo-localization using Semantic Fusion with Hierarchy of Geographic Embeddings: Approach

 \subsection{Training}

-GeoSURGE seeks to correctly match the visual features from the query image to the learned geographic features at the correspondent location of this image.
+GeoSURGE aims to align visual features from the query image with the learned geographic features associated with that image's specific location.
 The geographic features are embeddings representing a partition hierarchy of Earth's surface.
 The visual features are extracted from the input RGB image and its semantic segmentation map.
 Our training process uses contrastive learning techniques \cite{radford2021learning} to maximize the similarity of correct pairs of visual and geographic features from the training dataset, while minimizing the similarity of incorrect pairs.

-Specifically, GeoSURGE is trained to select the correct geographic location for a query image from a batch of random locations, by computing the similarity between the features of each location and the query image.
+Specifically, GeoSURGE is trained to select the correct geographic location for a query image from a batch that also contains incorrect locations, by computing the similarity between the features of each location and the query image.
 Our training batches are constructed from sampling a dataset $\mathcal{D}$ of geotagged images $(x, y)$.
-Given a training sample, we extract the fused CLS token as a feature vector $\textbf{v}$, summarizing the the RGB and the semantic information of the sample $x$.
+Given a training sample $x$, we extract the fused CLS token as a feature vector $\textbf{v}$, summarizing the RGB and the semantic information of the sample.
 We then use the sample's true location $y$ to extract a second feature vector $\textbf{g}$ from our geographic representation.
+This feature vector is a parameter learned through the training objective.
 We construct $\textbf{g}$, by indexing the partition $\rho(\tau_{\textrm{min}},\tau_{\textrm{max}})$ for the geocell containing $y$.
 The corresponding normalized vector of the geocell within the embedding $\mathcal{E}$ representing $\rho(\tau_{\textrm{min}},\tau_{\textrm{max}})$ is $\textbf{g}$.

 Given a batch of correct pairs of visual and geographic features $(\textbf{v},\textbf{g})$ of size $B$, we learn a function that maximizes the cosine similarity of the $B$ correct pairs and minimizes the cosine similarity of the $B^2-B$ incorrect pairs.
 Our learning objective is the InfoNCE loss function \cite{oord2018representation} shown in Equation~\ref{eq:loss} for a sample $i$ in a batch.
 Following the above procedure, we extract feature vectors for each partition within our hierarchical geographic representation.
-The complete learning objective is the sum of losses for the partition hierarchy.
+The complete learning objective is the sum of losses for the full partition hierarchy.